Laidout/laxkit/README.md

 What files were installed are put into the file install.log.

 By default, `make install` will plop down everything in /usr/local/include and /usr/local/lib.
-The end result is three libraries:
+The end result is two libraries:

     liblaxkit.a          The laxkit core
     liblaxinterfaces.a   The laxkit interfaces

 COMPILING FROM GIT